-Since the 1980s issues of fiscal decentralization have gained new prominence in the literature on development economics.
-It is widely believed that many of the solutions to the many problems facing developing economies lie in greater decentralization and fiscal autonomy.
-It is in this context that this section of the paper seeks to look at the main issues pertaining to fiscal decentralization in the developing countries in general and Latin American and the Caribbean specifically.
-The section pays particular attention to the main arguments for and against fiscal decentralization as presented in the literature.
+- 2.1.
+Since the 1980s issues of fiscal decentralization have taken new prominence in the literature on development economics.
+It is widely believed that many of the solutions to many problems facing developing economies lies in greater decentralization and fiscal autonomy.
+It is in this context that this section of the paper seeks to look at the main issues in fiscal decentralization in the developing countries in general and Latin American and the Caribbean specifically.
+The section gives particular attention to the main arguments for and against fiscal decentralization as presented in the literature. - 2.2.
 Since the classic works of Tiebout (1956), Musgrave (1959) and Oates (1972), fiscal decentralization has been a very important topic in the public finance literature.
-Over the last two decades it has become a major political and economic issue in Latin America and in the Caribbean, as well as in many other developing countries around the world.
+Over the last two decades it have become a major political and economic issue in Latin America and in the Caribbean, as well as well as in many other developing countries around the world.
 Davoodi (2001) and Miller (2002) defined fiscal decentralization as the distribution of fiscal responsibilities from the Central Government to subnational levels of governments.